[Statistics Updated July 2022]

 From day one, Lacy, a former Alabama Crimson Tide star and multiple National Champion, brought instant toughness to a Packers offense known for its finesse and aerial attacks.
 On the field, he had a relentless motor and drive to find the end zone.
 We wish we could say that about his off-the-field habits.

 One theory that seams plausible about his falling out of the NFL is that as a professional Lacy finally had two things he never had before: money and free time (neither of which he had as a college star).
 The availability of these things may have compromised his work-ethic.
-For a man of his size, that’s a bad combination of factors.
+For a man of his size, that would be a bad combination of factors.

 It shouldn’t have to be said, but we harbor absolutely no ill will toward him and wish the best for him in is post-football career.
 The people that continually make fun of his weight are childish and should get their Packers fandom stripped.